distbit0/distbit.xyz/_posts/2025-05-03-kpi-vs-asset-futarchy.md

 ➜ Generally, KPI Futarchy offers more flexibility to adapt to different goals, sensitivities, and organizational needs.

 ### KPI Futarchy Accounts for Risk Aversion via Payoff Modulation
-➜ KPI Futarchy allows direct alignment with an organization's risk aversion by modulating trader payoffs, unlike Asset Futarchy which predicts expected value by default.
+➜ KPI Futarchy facilites alignment with a given level of risk aversion by modulating trader payoffs, whereas Asset Futarchy maximises expected asset value by default.

 By default, Futarchy markets predict the *expected* outcome (a probability-weighted average).
-However, most organizations are risk-averse; they care more about avoiding large losses than achieving proportionally large gains.
-They value outcomes based on *utility*, not just expected value.
+However, in many contexts decision makers are risk-averse; hence they care more about avoiding large losses than achieving proportionally large gains.
+Put differently, their "utility" is not a linear function of the metric which they are optimising.

-> *Example:* A proposal has a `50%` chance of causing bankruptcy (token price -> `$0`) and a `50%` chance of tripling the price from `$1` to `$3`.
-The expected value is `(0.5 * $0) + (0.5 * $3) = $1.50`, a `50%` gain over the current `$1`.
+> *Example:* A proposal has a `50%` chance of causing a company's monthly active users (MAUs) to fall to 0 and a `50%` chance of increasing MAUs by 200%.
+The expected impact on MAUs is `(0.5 * -100%) + (0.5 * +200%) = +50%`, a `50%` expected gain over the current level of MAUs.
 A naive Futarchy focused only on expected value would approve this proposal.
-*   *Organization's View:* Most organizations would find this gamble highly unappealing due to the bankruptcy risk.
+*   *Organization's View:* Most organizations would find this gamble highly unappealing due to the 50% risk it entails of losing all their users.

 In KPI Futarchy, this risk aversion can be directly addressed by modulating the trader payoff function.
 The mapping from the final KPI value to the collateral payout can be made non-linear to reflect the organization's aversion to specific outcomes (e.g., heavily penalizing low KPI values).

-In Asset Futarchy, this is not straightforward because the markets simply price the asset.
-To account for risk aversion, one might need to implement complex secondary markets, like option markets, to estimate the *distribution* of potential price outcomes.
-The organization could then use this distribution to calculate a utility-weighted expected price offline to inform its decision.
+In Asset Futarchy, making such an adjustment is not straightforward because the markets simply price the asset, however fortunately it is also not necesasry in the context of asset futarchy, given that companies should be trying to maximise the simple expected value of their share price anyway.

 ### KPI Futarchy Can Offer Higher Proposal Impact Sensitivity
 ➜ KPI Futarchy can enhance proposal impact-sensitivity, allowing detection of smaller impacts, by focusing the KPI on the specific area affected by a decision.